 VSHN AG was founded in 2014..
 VSHN is ISO 27001 certified and works with the strict FINMA (Swiss Financial Market Supervisory Authority) guidelines to ensure the security and confidentiality of customer information at all times.
 VSHN is the first Swiss Kubernetes Certified Service Provider (KCSP).

 Red Hat, the Red Hat logo, and OpenShift are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the U.S. and other countries.

-TriggerMesh’s team has extensive experience in building public and private clouds and deploying serverless workloads.
-TriggerMesh’s multicloud serverless management platform allows developers to deploy and manage functions on the TriggerMesh Cloud, public clouds (Amazon Lambda, Google Cloud Functions, Azure Functions, and others) or in their own data center.
-TriggerMesh’s cross-cloud event bus provides a robust mechanism to trigger functions via events coming from any cloud.
-TriggerMesh solutions not only deploy workloads to the public cloud but provide a bridge for legacy applications to integrate to the cloud-native world.
-TriggerMesh is an active participant and maintainer of open source projects and contributor to Kubernetes and Knative.
+TriggerMesh’s developer team has extensive experience in building public and private clouds and deploying serverless workloads.
+Through our products, we share our knowledge to enable other developers to focus on making better software and leveraging the cloud to its full potential reducing.
+TriggerMesh’s serverless management platform for functions-as-a-service (FaaS) allows developers to deploy and manage functions on the TriggerMesh Cloud or in your own data center.
+TriggerMesh’s cross-cloud event bus allows you to trigger functions from events on any cloud.
+TriggerMesh’s developers have extensive experience contributing to open source projects also supports and contribute to upstream projects like Kubernetes and Knative.
 For more information visit: www.triggermesh.com.